Resonant transitions due to changing boundaries: Introduction

 \section{Introduction}

-Resolution of Schr\"odinger equations with time-dependent Hamiltonian operators is challenging.
-In fact, exact resolutions are rare and limited to specific classes of problems~\cite{ref:Barnes2012,ref:Messina2014,ref:Simeonov2014}.
-On the contrary, in most of the cases one can solve the dynamical problem only under special assumptions and with some approximations, as it happens for an Hamiltonian adiabatically changing~\cite{ref:Messiah} or in the presence of weak interactions which legitimate the use of a perturbative approach~~\cite{ref:Aniello2005,ref:Militello2007,ref:Rigolin2008,ref:Zagury2010}.
-When the Hamiltonian time-dependence is periodical some special recipes based on the Floquet theory can be used~\cite{ref:Traversa2013,ref:Moskalets2002,ref:Shirley1965}.
+Resolution of Schr\"odinger equations with time-dependent Hamiltonian operators is a challenging task.
+In fact, exact resolutions are rare and limited to specific classes of problems~\cite{ref:Barnes2012,ref:Messina2014,ref:Simeonov2014, ref:Sinitsyn2018}.
+On the contrary, in most of the cases one can solve the dynamical problem only under special assumptions and with some approximations, as it happens in the presence of weak interactions which legitimate the use of a perturbative approach~\cite{ref:Aniello2005,ref:Rigolin2008,ref:Zagury2010}, or when specific commutation relations are satisfied~\cite{ref:commuting1, ref:commuting2, ref:Militello2015a}.
+An important class of time-dependent hamiltonians is that of slowly changing ones, since they lead to adiabatic evolutions~\cite{ref:Messiah}, with very important applications in quantum system manipulation spanning from Landau-Zener model~\cite{ref:LZ-history-1,ref:LZ-history-2,ref:LZ-history-3,ref:LZ-history-4} and its generalizations~\cite{ref:Fishman1990, ref:Vitanov1999, ref:Shytov2004, ref:Militello2015b, ref:Dodonov2016} to STIRAP protocols~\cite{ref:STIRAP_rev1, ref:STIRAP_rev2, ref:STIRAP_rev3, ref:Schiemann1993, ref:Vitanov1997, ref:Scala2011a, ref:Scala2011b} to the \lq fast counterpart\rq\, of adiabatic evolutions, i.e., the shortcuts to adiabaticity~\cite{ref:Berry2009, ref:Campo2012, ref:Campo2013}.
+Another intriguing class of problems is given by periodic Hamiltonians, which allow for exploitation of some special recipes based on the Floquet theory~\cite{ref:Traversa2013,ref:Moskalets2002,ref:Shirley1965}.